 SAFI is a shop located in Building S of the Palais.
 Here you can buy food such as sandwiches (5 CHF), clothes, watches & bags, chocolate, and souvenirs.
-The post office is located in Building C. Here you have the opportunity to send postcards with a unique UN stamp.
+From the post office, located in Building C, you will have the opportunity to send postcards with a unique UN stamp.
 Near to the post office are also another two kiosks and a bar.
 There is also a UBS bank and a travel agency, both located in Building C.